spine-tools/Spine-Toolbox/README.md

         pip install -r dev-requirements.txt

-You can now launch Spine Toolbox by running `spinetoolbox` when the environment is active.
+You can now launch Spine Toolbox by calling `spinetoolbox` when the environment is active.

 **To upgrade**, pull or copy the latest changes from the repository and run

-    pip install --upgrade -r requirements.txt
+    pip install -U -r requirements.txt

 ### About requirements